jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

 1. Create a Product table with the following details (each letter does not have to be its own column)

-    a.
-An identifier
+    1. An identifier
-    b.
-A readable name
+    1. A readable name
-    b.
-A short description
+    1. A short description
-    c.
-A price
+    1. A price
-    d.
-Flag to indicate if actively sold product
+    1. Flag to indicate if actively sold product
-    e.
-Discount Level
+    1. Discount Level

     Type decisions are up to the student, also feel free to add additional properties you think might be nessacary.